utidon/basic-git-workflow/README.md

 this repository will only show you basic git workflow for indiviuals or small teams

-This line was added by another contributor it will create a merge conflict another time
+this line will create a conflict